b4cksp4c3/b4cksp4c3.github.io/htb/activeboxes/wall.md

 /panel.php (Status: 200)
 /server-status (Status: 403)
 ```
 Checking out each result yields not much that can help me.
-The only thing that really I thought was promising was <b>monitoring</b> since it prompts us for a Username and Password to log in with.
-I tried guessing the usual credentials but had no luck so I moved on.
+Only the <b>monitoring</b> seemed useful since it prompts us for a Username and Password to log in with.
+I tried guessing the credentials but had no luck so I moved on.

 <center><img src="/htb/wall/monitoring.png"></center>
 <br>